SpektraSystems/CloudLabs-Azure/azure-ml/SentimentAnalysis-Lab.md

 ## Getting started

 Launch the lab and Sign-in to [Azure Portal](portal.azure.com) using the Azure credentials provided in the lab details page.

-Click on Resource groups in the Dashboard to see the Resourse groups that you have access to.
-You can see a resource group named sentiment-analysis-XXXXX.
+Click on Resource groups in the Dashboard to see the resourse groups that you have access.
+You can see a resource group named *sentiment-analysis-XXXXX*.
 You will be using this resourse group for this lab.

 ## Ingest tweets